Purkinje fibers

-The Purkinje fibers, named for Jan Evangelista Purkyně, (/pɜːr.ˈkɪn.dʒi/ pur-KIN-jee; /cs/; Purkinje tissue or subendocardial branches) are located in the inner ventricular walls of the heart, just beneath the endocardium in a space called the subendocardium.
-The Purkinje fibers are specialized conducting fibers composed of electrically excitable cells.
-They are larger than cardiomyocytes with fewer myofibrils and many mitochondria.
-They conduct cardiac action potentials more quickly and efficiently than any of the other cells in the heart's electrical conduction system.
-Purkinje fibers allow the heart's conduction system to create synchronized contractions of its ventricles, and are essential for maintaining healthy and consistent heart rhythm.
+The Purkinje fibers (/pɜːr.ˈkɪn.dʒi/ pur-KIN-jee; /cs/), also known as Purkinje tissue or subendocardial branches, are located in the inner ventricular walls of the heart, just beneath the endocardium in a space called the subendocardium.
+The Purkinje fibers are specialized conducting fibers composed of electrically excitable muscle cells.

+They are larger than cardiomyocytes, with fewer myofibrils and many mitochondria.
+Purkinje fibers conduct cardiac action potentials more quickly and efficiently than any of the other cells in the heart's electrical conduction system.

+Purkinje fibers allow the heart's conduction system to create synchronized contractions of its ventricles; they are essential for maintaining healthy and consistent heart rhythm.